 Interior shutters fit snugly to your windows and have slats called louvers.
 Depending on the type of interior shutter, the louvers can be adjusted so they are either open or closed completely or slanted to let in filtered light.

 Plantation shutters are a popular type of interior or exterior shutter that have slanted louvers and are fitted to the window frame.
 They can be opened like doors to let in more light as desired.
 These shutters get their name because they’re popular in the American south, where many choose shutters as energy efficient window treatments to keep their homes cool in the summer.

 If unwanted heat is an issue for your home, consider adding exterior shades to your porches.
 Outdoor shades help cut down your air conditioning bills by preventing harsh sunlight from entering your home.
 They also filter out harmful UV rays and cut down on solar gain, dramatically reducing your home’s interior temperature.

 To maximize your energy efficiency, one window treatment may not be enough.
 If that is the case, you can layer window treatments on top of each other to increase insulation even more.
 The most popular way of doing this is adding drapes to inside mounted cellular shades or shutters.
 This tactic dramatically reduces the energy lost through your windows and looks great in your home.

-Whether you’re choosing between single vs. double cell shades or between drapes or shutters, any of the window treatments listed above can improve your home’s efficiency and be upgraded to better insulate your windows.
+Whether you’re choosing between single vs. double cell shades or between drapes or shutters, any of the window treatments listed above can improve your home’s efficiency.
+Another option is to upgrade to insulated windows.
 When choosing energy efficient window treatments, first consider both your budget and your style.
 Once you’ve found the right window treatments for your home, get them installed quickly and professionally with our blinds installation services.